 I do want to get the point across that I am not bashing on the flake floor.
 I just believe it does not belong outside.

 Aluminum Oxide can be added to the mix for grip, for sure.

 I don’t know anything about it in order to talk about it.

 Like I’ve stated before, never done it.

 And guess what?

-In court, in front of a judge, jury, and my client who’s not so happy with me, is not when I want to figure out.
+In court, in front of a judge, jury, and my client who’s not so happy with me, and possibly someone else who’s child no longer walks amongst us, is not when I would want to figure that out.

 Or something along the lines of.